 - Seljavallalaug Pool

 An hour and a half drive from Reykjavik, Landbrotalaug is one of the most beautiful and smallest Iceland natural hot spring.
-Landbrotalaug is super cozy and intimate, only allowing for two to three people at any given time so we recommend visiting early in the morning or later in the afternoon while there is still daylight.
+Landbrotalaug is super cozy and intimate, only allowing for two to three people at any given time, so we recommend visiting early in the morning or later in the afternoon while there is still daylight.

-Landmannalaugar, also known as the “People’s Pools”, is located in the heart of Iceland’s southern highlands and is one of the first stops on our Iceland guided hiking tour.
+Landmannalaugar, also known as the “People’s Pools,” is located in the heart of Iceland’s southern highlands and is one of the first stops on our Iceland guided hiking tour.
 Nestled beside the Laugahraun lava field, Landmannalaugar is known for its stunning, colorful mountainous landscape and unique beauty.
 For centuries, travelers have been using this soothing natural springs as a means to relax and recollect after hiking excursions.

 Guðrúnarlaug is located in West Iceland and has over 1000 years of history when Vikings from one of the Icelandic Sagas, Laxdæla Saga, lived in the area and used the geothermal pool.
 A landslide fell on the original Guðrúnarlaug, closing it for 140 years until it was reconstructed and opened in October 2009.
 A changing room is also located on the premise.

 The Reykjadalur Hot Spring River is one of our favorite experiences in Iceland, here at Carpe Mundo, and a stop on all of our Iceland Highlights tours.
 Located only 45 minutes outside of Reykjavik, travelers can enjoy a one-hour scenic hike from the parking lot to the river.
 Reykjadalur means smoky or steam valley, and as you hike past hot springs, steam vents, and mud pots, it’s easy to understand why.
 At the end of the hike, you will be rewarded with a shallow, hot river where you can soak and enjoy the scenery.
-This is completely natural and less developed than the other hot spring mentioned above, having only a boardwalk and basic changing structures.
+This is entirely natural and less developed than the other hot spring mentioned above, having only a boardwalk and basic changing structures.
 Reykjadalur has become very popular, so we recommend going early or late in the day to avoid crowds.

 Iceland Small Group Tours With Carpe Mundo

 The travel experts at Carpe Mundo have done the research and the leg work, discovering the best secret spots like hot springs, natural baths, waterfalls, and glacier lagoons to give you an exclusive and personalized experience through our Iceland small group tours.
 We specialize in creating customized small group tours to destinations like Iceland, Germany, Italy, Switzerland, Croatia, and Montenegro.
 Each small group tour has a maximum of 7-12 travelers, allowing us to create the perfect vacation the specifically caters to your wants, wishes, and needs.
-If you are interested in one of our Iceland small group tours then give one of our travel specialists a call today at 1-888-890-9898 or simply book one of our small group tours to Europe today.
+If you are interested in one of our Iceland small group tours, then give one of our travel specialists a call today at 1-888-890-9898 or book one of our small group tours to Europe today.